dfinity/motoko/doc/md/writing-motoko/sharing.md

 };
 ```

-Later, when some unspecified external agent invokes the `publish` function, all of the subscribers receive the `notify` message, as defined in the `Subscriber` type given above.
+Later, when some unspecified external agent invokes the `publish` function, all of the subscribers receive the `notify` message as defined in the `Subscriber` type given above.

 ### Subscriber methods